U.S. detention hearing delayed for ex-Anglo Irish Bank CEO

 His attorney, Tracy Milner, has asked for Drumm to be released on bail while the U.S. District Court in Boston determines whether to extradite him.
 She said in court papers that Drumm had retained additional lawyers who needed time to prepare arguments.

-Anglo Irish was nationalized in early 2009, a takeover that cost Ireland some 30 billion euros (currently 21.50 billion pound).
+Anglo Irish was nationalized in early 2009, a takeover that cost Ireland some 30 billion euros (currently $33 billion).
 Its collapse was driven by casino-style lending that reflected the greatest excesses of the Irish economy before the financial crash.

 (Reporting by Scott Malone; Editing by Frances Kerry)